pabustan805/Alfred/README.md

 ## Usage
 1. Launch Alfred in your browser.
-2. Sign in with your email/password or a pre-approved Gmail account to access your workspace.
+2. Sign in with your email/password to access your workspace.
 3. Use the wizard to quickly create a cron script by answering simple questions.
 4. Switch to the script editor for advanced customization.
 5. Manage scripts from the dashboard: execute immediately, reschedule, clone, or delete.